TripleYuan/quartz-plus/README.md

 3. Open console address in your browser: http://localhost:8080

 There are built-in login user:

-> common user that only views job list and execute job, username: quartz, password: 123456
+> - non-admin user that only views job list and execute job, username: quartz, password: 123456
+>
-> admin user that has full permissions, username: admin, password: 123456
+> - admin user that has full permissions, username: admin, password: 123456

 Add configuration in your spring boot application.yaml:
 ```yaml